micmejia/bible-dump/NKJV/Ezra/Ezr 8.md

 The children of those who had been carried away captive, who had come from the captivity, offered burnt offerings to the God of Israel: twelve bulls for all Israel, ninety-six rams, seventy-seven lambs, and twelve male goats _as_ a sin offering.
 All _this was_ a burnt offering to the Lord.

 ###### 36
-And they delivered the king's orders to the king's satraps and the governors _in the region_ beyond [^h]the River.
-So they gave support to the people and the [^i]house of God.
+And they delivered the king's orders to the king's satraps and the governors _in the region_ beyond the River.
+So they gave support to the people and the house of God.